agarzola/bustime/README.md

 Where `result` is an object with a `sb` property containing an array of bulletins, and an `error` property containing an array of errors.
 If only one bulletin or error object is returned, it is a direct child of the `sb` or `error` property (i.e. not an array).

 ---
-#### .request(requestType, reqObj, callback(err, result))
+### 2. Generic request method
 The generic request method offers a barebones API request and no special services.
 It is up to you to set the request type as a string in the first argument.
 Like the request type-specific methods, it responds with a JavaScript object.

-The generic `.request()` method might come in handy if you ever write your own BusTime-related methods and want to make them available for any request type (as opposed to limiting your method to, for example, only _predictions_ or only _stops_, for example).
-It might also come in handy if a future version of BusTime adds endpoints that this library doesn’t yet cover.
+The generic `.request()` method might come in handy if you write your own BusTime-related methods and want to make them available for more than one API request type (as opposed to limiting your method to, for example, only _predictions_ or only _stops_, for example).
+It could also be useful if a future version of BusTime adds endpoints that this library doesn’t yet cover.

+#### .request(requestType, reqObj, callback(err, result))
 ```javascript
 var reqObj = {}; // The contents of this object will depend on the type ↵
                  // of request you’ll be making to the BusTime API.